FilmWeek Screenings: ‘Blade Runner (The Final Cut)’ — Selected And Hosted By Larry Mantle

 Ridley Scott’s future-noir sci-fi classic “Blade Runner” catapulted 1980s audiences to a dystopian 2019 Los Angeles, a moody and dark city awash with rain, neon, and mystery.
 Scott imagined an imposing corporate cityscape that is both an unsettling reflection and a beautiful showcase of our own real-life Los Angeles.
 The movie’s vision of the city served as a perfect backdrop for unforgettable performances from its cast, which included Harrison Ford, Edward James Olmos, Rutger Hauer, Sean Young, and James Hong.

-It’s also one of Larry Mantle’s favorite films, and, on November 2, he returns to the Theatre at Ace Hotel for another installment of FilmWeek Screenings to showcase the movie and host a post-screening conversation with special guests.
+It’s also one of Larry Mantle’s favorite films, and, on November 2, he returned to the Theatre at Ace Hotel for another installment of FilmWeek Screenings to showcase the movie and host a post-screening conversation with special guests.

 “Even many of the most ardent fans of ‘Blade Runner,’ like myself, haven’t seen Ridley Scott’s final cut of the film on the big screen.
 I can’t wait to watch it with other fans on the giant screen at the Ace.
 Making it even more exciting, we’ll watch the movie in the same year in which it’s set.
 ‘Blade Runner’ is a landmark in science fiction and one of cinema’s most indelible images of a futuristic Los Angeles.” – Larry Mantle